codersclub/DRKB/multimedia/audio/wav_duration_sec/index.md

         Result := HourString + MinuteString + SecondString;
     end;

-Having created these functions you can call them from any relevant event
-- for example a button click:
+Having created these functions you can call them from any relevant event, for example a button click:

     procedure TForm1.Button1Click(Sender: TObject);
     var